dotansimha/graphql-code-generator/.changeset/proud-jobs-decide.md

 '@graphql-codegen/typescript-operations': minor
 ---

-Add generatesOperationTypes to typescript-operations to allow omitting operation types such as Variables, Query/Mutation/Subscription selection set, and Fragment types
+Add generateOperationTypes to typescript-operations to allow omitting operation types such as Variables, Query/Mutation/Subscription selection set, and Fragment types